ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 Changes to network policies introduced by overlays can alter the expected behavior of streaming applications in several ways.

-For example, an overlay that modifies encryption policies—such as transforming HTTP URLs in manifests into HTTPS connections—can disrupt architectures that rely on the network’s ability to identify or classify video flows.
+For example, an overlay that modifies encryption policies, such as transforming HTTP URLs in manifests into HTTPS connections, can disrupt architectures that rely on the network’s ability to identify or classify video flows.
 In such cases, the visibility of traffic used for caching, optimization, or QoS treatment may be reduced or lost entirely.

 Similarly, overlays that alter routing policies can interfere with the Content Delivery Network (CDN) cache selection logic used by streaming platforms.
 A change in routing path may cause the application to connect to a more distant cache, resulting in higher latency, lower throughput, and degraded video quality, even when a closer cache would otherwise have been selected.